'The gift of a cow is truly regarded as a superior gift. Cows, by yielding milk, rescue all the worlds from calamity.

 Usually, I was being sought after for rupees, for money, for help of some sort.

-But, this man who had grabbed my hand, without a word being said,
+But, this man, who had grabbed my hand, without a word being said,

-began to give me a massage that felt so wonderfully good and relaxing that I sat down on the steps of the ghat right there,
+that I sat down on the steps of the ghat right there,

 surrendering myself to his strong sensitive touch and calm relaxing presence.

-After a 10 minute massage on the ghats, I asked him if he was a real masseur and he replied that he was.
+After a 10-minute massage on the ghats, I asked him if he was a real masseur

-In my own room, as opposed to the busy ghats with people walking past and the hot sun beating down,
+In my own room, as opposed to the busy ghats with people walking past

 I thought I could relax and surrender myself to his touch more fully.